London Marriott Hotel Canary Wharf: Incidents

 11 November 2010 saw a fire break out in the hotel's Curve restaurant, forcing an evaluation of the building.
 Ten fire engines and 50 fire fighters rushed to the scene after being called by Marriott staff at 10.32pm.
-Harry Redknapp, then manager of Tottenham F.C., was among the 200 people who exited the property.
+Harry Redknapp, then manager of Tottenham Hotspur F.C., was among the 200 people who exited the property.
 It took over four hours to tackle the blaze and paramedics were on site to deal with a number of occupiers suffering smoke inhalation.

 At 3:30am on 18 November 2014, alarms went off as another fire took place.
 Approximately 100 hotel guests were evacuated with firefighters taking an hour and a half to put an end to the fire in the goods lift.
 No injuries were reported.

 In 2016, it emerged that an ISIS-linked terror cell had plotted to attack the premises with images found on seized devices allegedly depicting the West India Quay hotel.
 The plans were foiled by the security services and arrests made.